tonymocanu97/cardgame/README.md

 ## Description
 This is a card game project inspired by Liar Liar anime.

-## Details
-This game is run automatically with different output (winner) every time.
+It runs automatically with different output (winner) every time.

 It consists of two players and 20 cards split evenly.